 In the summer of 2017, Danielle spent 6 weeks in Seoul Korea through the National Security Language Initiative for Youth which she says was simply an unforgettable experience.
 During the summer of 2018, Danielle was accepted into the highly competitive LEDA Leadership Summer Institute and spent several weeks participating in this wonderful program at Princeton University.
 Upon her return, Danielle shared with Branches staff that her LEDA summer was one of the most transformative experiences of her life and thanked Branches for getting her to where she is today.
-Danielle is a current junior at Coral Reel High School, enrolled in the IB Magnet Program, and is exceeding all expectations!
+Danielle graduated from the IB Magnet Program at Coral Reel High School in 2019 and currently attends Yale University.
+Go Danielle!

 The Branches Ways to Work car loan program provides financial education, credit building and support to working families who are in need of securing reliable transportation.
 Many Branches families are in need of a car to help them retain or move ahead in their jobs, reduce lateness and absenteeism at work, access education or job training and meet their family’s needs, such as transporting children to childcare and school.